calogica/calogica.com/_posts/2018-11-16-retail-calendar-in-sql.md

 Now, to group these weeks into the fiscal periods required for our retail calendar, we use this macro in a downstream model.

 ### 4-5-4 Periods
-Using both our _ephemeral_ `dates` model (i.e. we chose to not materialize this as a table or view at the moment) and the `fiscal_year_dates` macro, we can calculate the 4-5-4 attributes in a separate **dbt** model (thus, separating the 2 models in 2 files for better organization and reusabilty).
+Using both our _ephemeral_ `dates` model (i.e. we chose to not materialize this as a table or view at the moment) and the `fiscal_year_dates` macro, we can calculate the 4-5-4 attributes in a separate **dbt** model (thus, separating the 2 models in 2 files for better organization and reusability).

 `retail_calendar.sql`